 Scope Out Twitter

 Twitter is a huge hangout for writers, editors and publishers - and they enjoy a good virtual chin-wag or contest.
 If you aren't already hooked up on Twitter, check it out!
-Start here to follow The Freelancer Society, and then have a look around.
+Start here to follow us, and then have a look around.
 Follow your favourite publishers for insight on future queries, and chat with other writers via #amwriting, #amediting, #pubtip and #querytip.